 The seaside town of Valencia is Spain’s third-largest city and offers everything you could wish for in a vacation destination — a temperate climate, brilliant sandy beaches, a wealth of green spaces and chilled atmosphere — packed into one awesome place.
 No wonder it’s considered one of the most beautiful places to visit in Spain.

 Valencia also happens to be a top destination for food lovers.
 In addition to its great cafes, bars and lively street life, it’s also the home of paella, the world-famous Spanish dish.
-If you have time to try only one food in Spain it should be paella.
+Although you should also be sure to try a traditional dishes such as gazpacho, if you have time to try only one food in Spain it should be paella!

 Here’s everything you need to know about this traditional Valencian dish including where to find the best paella in Valencia, the types of paella you can expect to find and the best paella restaurants for every budget.